waggle-sensor/summer2020/ng/iterative-retraining/README-analysis.md

 	[--filter_sample --compare_init --batch_test <test set size>] [--metric <metric name> --metric2 <metric name>]
 ```

-The only required argument is `--config` along with the path to the pipeline configuration file,
+The only required argument is `--config` along with the path to the pipeline configuration file.
+However, for the script to produce a visual output, one of the additional flags in parentheses must be specified.
+The `--benchmark` flag may also be set to generate benchmark files if they have not yet been generated.

+Many flags also have additional optional parameters for filtering out data.

+## Benchmarking

+There are two main types of benchmarking, both of which are conducted when the `--benchmark` flag is specified:

+* **Series benchmarking**
+* **Batch split benchmarking**

+Aside from filename differences, all benchmark files have contents that follow the [benchmarks generated from the sampling pipeline](./README.md#training-output).

+Additional flags that affect benchmarking include:

+* `--prefix`: if this is specified, benchmarking will on
+* `--avg`:
+* `--roll_avg <epoch span>`:
+* `--delta`:
+* `--batch_test <test set size>`:

+## Training Curves

+## Sampling Method Metric Tables

+### Comparing Metrics

+## Benchmark Metric Table

+## Benchmark Confidence Histogram